 One free attempt at the examined unit included in the re-entry fee (a second examined unit resit entry fee would apply).

 Where a qualification re-entry has been made, a candidate’s achievements from their original entry will be carried over towards achievement of the full qualification under the new entry (subject to the rules of combination).

 A qualification re-entry can only be made for the qualification size currently entered for and is separate to the top up or move down process:

-After the unit test entries deadline, it is possible to make late entries for a charge (see the fees list).
+After the examined unit entries deadline, it is possible to make late entries for a charge (see the fees list).

 If you make late entries and there isn’t time to send you question papers before the exam, you can access standard non-interactive PDF question papers for the qualifications you’ve made entries for using our Digital File Despatch (DFD) service.